obsidian-tasks-group/obsidian-tasks/docs/Advanced/Tasks Api.md

 ## `executeToggleTaskDoneCommand: (line: string, path: string) => string;`

 > [!released]
-> Introduced in Tasks X.Y.Z.
+> This method was introduced in Tasks X.Y.Z.

 Executes the 'Tasks: Toggle task done' command on the supplied line string.
-It toggles and updates a task line according to a user's preferences, accounting for recurrance rules and completed status.
+It toggles and updates a task line according to a user's preferences, accounting for recurrence rules and completed status.
 It returns a string representing the toggled task.

 ```typescript
 const tasksApi = this.app.plugins.plugins['obsidian-tasks-plugin'].apiV1;